linux-kernel-labs/linux/Documentation/teaching/labs/filesystems_part2.rst

 We will mostly use the ``inode`` and ``dentry`` VFS structures.
 The ``inode`` structure defines a file (of any type: regular, directory, link), while the ``dentry`` structure defines a name, which is an entry in a directory.

-For this we will access the ``myfs`` directory in the lab skeleton.
+For this we will access the ``myfs/kernel`` directory in the lab skeleton.
 The previously generated skeleton contains the solution for the previous lab; we will start from this.
 As in the previous lab, we will use the ``ramfs`` file system as a starting point.

 1. Directory operations